dustymabe/summit-2017-container-lab/vagrantcdk/lab1/chapter1.md

 ##Docker and systemd

-Check out the systemd unit file that starts Docker on our host and notice that it includes 3 EnvironmentFiles.
+Check out the systemd unit file that starts Docker on the CDK and notice that it includes 3 EnvironmentFiles.
 These files tell Docker how the Docker daemon, storage and networking should be set up and configured.
 Take a look at those files too.
-Specifically, in the /etc/sysconfig/docker check out the registry settings.
+Specifically, in the /etc/sysconfig/docker file check out the registry settings.
 You may find it interesting that you can `ADD_REGISTRY` and `BLOCK_REGISTRY`.
 Think about the different use cases for that.